 Step 4: Damage Control

 Sometimes our clients are placed in a no-win situation.
 The conundrum of accepting a plea deal or risking facing much harsher penalties if convicted at trial.
-Our attorneys will do everything in our power to mitigate the punishment for our clients.
+Our experienced attorneys will do everything in our power to mitigate the punishment for our clients.
 Some examples include:

 - Acceptance into a diversion (community service) program